the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 The final digital images you create are an unavoidable synergy of your film negative and your scanning equipment.
 There is no way to avoid that fact.
 There is also nothing wrong in that.
 Remember that you will always have your negatives and you can go back to rescan the best in a higher quality or even try an enlarger at some point in the future.
 This text shows you how to get good results and retain control over the digital process.

+## How to contribute

+If you would like to edit this document, then simply submit a pull requests with your edits are Feel free to fork, rewrites and republish elsewhere but please credit me if you do with a link to my flickr page.
+If you would like to ask me a question, make criticism or offer suggestions, then please raise an issue on github.
+Thanks for reading!

 # Choose your weapons - Camera and Film

 ## The camera